shan-stat/test_ensemble/README.md

 - Codes in "2-3.
 Figure" are used for Figure 2 in the manuscript.

 ## experiments_sec3.R
-This R file contains codes for experiments in Section 3.
+The R file contains codes for experiments in Section 3.

 Step 1) Setting process arguments
 - You can set conditions of the experiment using the arguments of sim.setting, fit.setting, proj, and ipw.
 The detailed description is in R file.